dimstav23/GDPRuler/AMD_SEV_SNP/README.md

 **Important note:**
 - Each VM requires a separate `.img` and `OVMF_*.fd` files.
+- To avoid any problems, you have to use a distro with text-based installer, otherwise your launched VM might stuck ([issue](https://github.com/AMDESE/AMDSEV/issues/38)).

 ### 5. Launch an AMD SEV-SNP guest.
 ```